Sick Leave Pool Program

 An employee applying for sick leave pool shall be placed on Family and Medical Leave when applicable.
 (Refer to HOOP Policy 106 Family and Medical Leave.)
 The employee will continue to receive premium sharing while on sick leave pool.

 Employees who are injured on the job must notify their department and make application for workers’ compensation benefits rather than apply for sick leave pool hours.
 (Refer to HOOP Policy 100 Workers’ Compensation Insurance.)
-However, the seven day waiting period prior to commencement of workers’ compensation insurance benefits can be submitted for sick leave pool consideration.

 5. Return to Work Certification